browserslist/browserslist/README.md

 * `cover 99.5%`: most popular browsers that provide coverage.
 * `cover 99.5% in US`: same as above, with [two-letter country code].
 * `cover 99.5% in my stats`: uses [custom usage data].
+* `supports rtcpeerconnection`: browsers with support for specific features.
+  `rtcpeerconnection` here is the `feat` parameter at the URL of the [Can I Use] page.
+A list of all available features can be found at [`caniuse-lite/data/features`].
 * `maintained node versions`: all Node.js versions, which are [still maintained] by Node.js Foundation.
 * `node 10` and `node 10.4`: selects latest Node.js `10.x.x`